jbampton/tooling-docs/apache-trusted-release/platform.md

 The co-ordinates make up the external path to objects.
 The metadata database provides the map to the local path.

-1. Stage (Candidate, Current, Revoked, …)
+1. Stage (Candidate, Current, Archived, …)
 2. Project (Responsible TLP)
 3. Product (Main, Sub-projects)
 4. Version (String, latest)